egolshefski/hiring-engineers/answers.md

 ![hostmap with tag](media/collecting-metrics/hostname-with-tag.png)

-I used the following config and code filesin this section:
+I used the following config and code files in this section:

 - [**datadog.yaml**](snippets/datadog.yaml): Added tag **environment:dev**
 - [**custom_mymetric.py**](snippets/custom_mymetric.py): Code used to create **my_metric**